dCache/dcache-book2/cookbook-protos.md

 Using the dCap protocol for strict file checking
 ================================================

-The DCAP protocol allows to check whether a dataset is on tape only or has a copy on a DCACHE disk.
+The DCAP protocol allows to check whether a dataset is on tape only or has a copy on a dCache disk.
 The DCAP library API call is ` int dc_check(const char *path, const char
        *location)` and the dccp options are `-t -1 -P`.
 For a full list of dCap library API calls and dccp options, please refer to to `http://www.dcache.org/manuals/libdcap.shtml` and `http://www.dcache.org/manuals/dccp.shtml` respectively.
-Using a standard DCACHE installation those calls will return a guess on the file location only.
+Using a standard dCache installation those calls will return a guess on the file location only.
 It is neither checked whether the file is really on that pool or if the pool is up.
 To get a strict checking a DOOR-DCAP has to be started with a special (-check=strict) option.

     #
     #    dCap    D o o r